Dual certificates of primal cone membership: Near-optimal primal feasible solutions

 When applied to \eqref{eq:PD_w_Kca}, such methods generate a sequence of dual vectors $\vy$ in a neighborhood of the \emph{dual central path} $\{\vy_\tau\,|\,\tau>0\}$, where $\vy_\tau$ is the unique minimizer of the problem

 and the neighborhood is defined in terms the local norm associated with the dual barrier.
 Often, the central path parameter $\tau$ in \eqref{eq:ytau} is equal to or bounded from below by the scaled duality gap $\mu =(\vc^\T\vx-\vb^\T\vy)/\nu$ at each iteration, and, crucially, $\vb^\T\vy_\tau$ is within $\nu\tau$ of the optimal objective function value -- this is what guarantees linear convergence of the methods in the objective function.
-See \cite[Theorem 5.3.10]{Nesterov2018} for a classic example.
-We have the following general scheme for primal reconstruction in dual methods that follow the above principle. \begin{theorem} Assume that $(1,\vy)\in(\Kcas)^\circ$ (equivalently, that $(\vy,\vs)$ is a dual feasible solution to \eqref{eq:std_conic_PD} for some $\vs\in\Kc$), and let $\gamma\in\R$ be an arbitrary desired primal objective function value.
-Denote the gradient and Hessian of the $\nu$-LHSCB $f_\Ks$ by $g_{\Ks}$ and $H_{\Ks}$, and let $B_{\Ks}=H_{\Ks}+g_{\Ks}g_{\Ks}^\T$.
+(See \cite[Theorem 5.3.10]{Nesterov2018} for a classic example.)
+We have the following general scheme for primal reconstruction in dual methods that follow the above principle. \begin{theorem} Assume that $(1,\vy)\in(\Kcas)^\circ$ (equivalently, that $(\vy,\vs)$ is a dual feasible solution to \eqref{eq:std_conic_PD} for some $\vs\in\Kc$), and let $\gamma\in\R$ be an arbitrary scalar.
+Denote the Hessian of the $\nu$-LHSCB $f_\Ks$ by $H_{\Ks}$.
 Then the vector

 where

 satisfies $\vA\vx_\gamma=\vb$ and $\vc^\T\vx_\gamma=\gamma$.
 If, in addition, $\vy$ is sufficiently close to the unique minimizer $\vy_\tau$ of \eqref{eq:ytau} and we choose $\gamma=\vb^\T\vy+\nu\tau$, then $\vx_\gamma\in\K$, that is, $\vx_\gamma$ is a primal feasible solution of \eqref{eq:std_conic_PD} whose objective value is no more than $\nu\tau$ away from optimal.